Difference Between EPF and CPF

 In this scheme, the employee and employer both contribute 12% of their basic salary towards the EPF fund.
 There is a total of 12% contribution, 8.33% of it is diverted to the EPS or pension scheme, and the left 3.
 67% is invested in EPF.

-It generally pays out a lump sum upon housing programs, pension schemes, and insurance policies.
-It also covers the health care and retirement-related costs.
+It pays out a lump sum upon housing programs, pension schemes, and insurance policies.
+It also covers health care and retirement-related costs.

 Only the employees of organized sectors are eligible for the EPF program.
-Any organization or sector that has more than 20 employees is mandated to be registered under the EPF program.
+Any organization or sector with more than 20 employees must be registered under the EPF program.

-An employee will be eligible for the EPF pension scheme if he completes 10 years of cumulative service under any EPF registered organization.
-The current EPF interest is 8.50%, and it is decided by the government from time to time.
+An employee will be eligible for the EPF pension scheme if he completes 10 years of cumulative service under any EPF-registered organization.
+The current EPF interest is 8.50%, and the government decides it from time to time.

 What is CPF?